akosgarai/go_opengl_playground/pkg/primitives/cuboid/README.md

 This function returns a unit cube with origo as center point, where center point is the intersection point of the diagonals.

+## TexturedMeshInput

+TexturedMeshInput method returns the vertices, indices - inputs for the NewTexturedMesh function.

-## MeshInput
+## MaterialMeshInput

-MeshInput method returns the verticies, indicies - inputs for the New Mesh function.
+MaterialMeshInput method returns the vertices, indices - inputs for the NewMaterialMesh function.

 ## ColoredMeshInput

-ColoredMeshInput method returns the verticies, indicies - inputs for the New Mesh function.
+ColoredMeshInput method returns the vertices, indices - inputs for the NewColorMesh function.

 ## TexturedColoredMeshInput

-This method returns the verticies, indicies - inputs for the NewTexturedColoredMesh function.
+This method returns the vertices, indices - inputs for the NewTexturedColoredMesh function.